-Research is important for expanding knowledge and understanding of clinical conditions and their treatment.
+Research is important for expanding knowledge and understanding of health and wellbeing.
 However, research that stays in the ivory tower does not transform lives.
 I am passionate about bringing my academic work into the real work and seeing lives transformed by the practices introduced.
-I enjoy working with people of every age and every level of experience who come with an open mind and a willingness to try new things.
+I enjoy working with people of every age and every level of experience who come with an open mind and a willingness to evolve their thinking and their lives.

 Dr. Moonaz is not only helping me with my arthritis; she is making sure that my overall health (physical and mental) is taken care of.
 She gave me a to-do list to work on, and at the same time she gave lot of information and guidance.
 Thanks, Steffany!